jmcantrell/arch-bootstrap/README.md

 Flag indicating that subvolumes should be used for the root file system (e.g. `true`).

+When the file system does not support subvolumes, this setting has no effect.
 The default values are taken from the file `./config/file_systems/$BOOTSTRAP_FS_ROOT_KIND/root/subvolumes`.
 Each line must be of the form `NAME MOUNT` where `NAME` is the name of the subvolume and `MOUNT` is the path where the subvolume should be mounted in